Guide to Camping in Lake George - Plan the Perfect Getaway!

 Have questions on how to choose an island, how to prepare, and what to expect?
 Check out our frequently asked questions (FAQs) on island camping to get the answers you're looking for.

 Reserve a day use island on Lake George and enjoy an afternoon of swimming, picnicking, and relaxing by the water!
-Just remember that they are available on a first-come, first-serve basis.
+New this season, you can reserve online ahead of time.

 Long Island on Lake George is the largest of the island camping groups.
 Since there are tons of campsites along the shoreline, this island doesn't fill up as fast as the small and private islands.